joe-sharp/joe-sharp.github.io/_posts/2020-11-27-updating-my-blog-with-only-a-browser.md

 I guess we will find out here in just a moment.
 I plan on doing a follow up to the post or simply editing this last paragraph with the results.
 If I am able to do an in-place edit from the browser as well; I will consider that earning some extra credit.
 I am pretty optimistic all of this should work though.
 I mean would someone on the internet really lie like that?
 Right to my face?!

 Update: Well it definitely did not "just work" but not all is lost.
 I configured a GitHub action that should process this for me.
-Let's see how it goes.
+Let's see how it goes...